Samarjiit/namegenerator/README.md

 ## Special Credits

-thanks [@MadhavBahlMD] for help me in teaching react and building startup-name-generator.
+thanks @MadhavBahlMD for help me in teaching react and building startup-name-generator.

-Spcial thanks to [@rstacruz](https://github.com/rstacruz/startup-name-generator) for making the method.
+Special thanks to [@rstacruz](https://github.com/rstacruz/startup-name-generator) for making the method.